gleblebedev/ZeroExpectationRolePlayingSystem/README.md

 In a threshold-based system, we define specific thresholds for success and failure.
 For example:

-If the resulting value ((R - S + D)) is below a certain threshold (e.g., 0), it’s a regular success.
+If the resulting value (R - S + D) is below a certain threshold (e.g., 0), it’s a regular success.

 If the resulting value is above another threshold (e.g., -3.0), it’s a critical success.
 Remember, negative values are treated as success.
-The threshold -3.0 is equivalent to 0.135% success rate or once in 741 dice rolls.
+The threshold -3.0 is equivalent to 0.135% success rate or once in 741 NDice rolls.

 Conversely, if the resulting value is less than a failure threshold (e.g., 3.0), it’s a critical failure.

 Critical successes and failures occur when the result significantly deviates from the norm.
 These thresholds can be adjusted based on game balance and desired gameplay.

-### Sample dice rolls.
+### Sample NDice rolls.

 Let's look at a roleplaying system with 3.0 as a threshold value for a critical values.